-Theresa M. Lee is dean of the College of Arts and Sciences and professor of psychology, appointed in January 2012.
+Theresa M. Lee is the Herbert Family Dean of the College of Arts and Sciences and professor of psychology, appointed in January 2012.
 She came to UT from the University of Michigan where from 2007-2011 she chaired the Department of Psychology which included seven sub-areas, over seventy full-time equivalent tenure-line faculty, and seated more than 8,000 students per year.

-Lee currently leads twenty-one departments, thirteen interdisciplinary programs, and eight college-based research centers.
+Lee currently leads 22 departments, nine interdisciplinary programs, and eight college-based research centers.
 Since arriving at UT, she has led her units in the development of strategic plans (with key metrics identified through a gap analysis at the college and department levels); developed new internal and external communication strategies and tools; reorganized the Dean’s Advisory Board to encourage more effective advocacy and philanthropy; collaborated with campus planning on restoring and building new infrastructure for education and research; and led the development team in setting and meeting campaign goals.
 She also leads the college in collaborative efforts with campus initiatives, particularly those related to diversity, alumni affairs, and recruitment of undergraduate and graduate students.
-She works closely with the Office of Research and Engagement in efforts to sustain and enhance relationships with the Oak Ridge National Laboratory as well as foundations and industry, and supports the many faculty outreach efforts locally and across the globe.
+She works closely with the UT Office of Research, Innovation, and Economic Development (ORIED) in efforts to sustain and enhance relationships with the Oak Ridge National Laboratory as well as foundations and industry, and supports the many faculty outreach efforts locally and around the world.

 In addition to extensive university committee service, Lee also has served on various committees for national organizations, including the Society of Neuroscience and the American Psychological Association and the board of the Council of Graduate Departments of Psychology.
 She has served the National Institutes of Health as a regular panel member and the National Science Foundation as a regular reviewer, and on planning committees for smaller specialty societies related to her research interests.
 For example, she served on the Women in Neuroscience Committee and was a co-project investigator on an ADVANCE grant designed to increase the number of women faculty in leadership positions in neuroscience units.